 EV battery Capacity Measurement (kWh)

-When you buy a gas or diesel powered car, the number of miles per gallon (mpg) is an important factor to consider.
+When you buy a gas or diesel-powered car, the number of miles per gallon (mpg) is an important factor to consider.
 The higher the mpg number, the more efficient or economical it is.
 Mpg allows us to make comparisons between cars by using one metric.

 With an EV, the battery capacity is measured in kilowatt-hours (kWh) (the same unit which is used to measure your home’s monthly electricity bill) and a car with a bigger battery pack will hold more electricity.

-However, the kWh doesn’t actually reflect the efficiency (i.e. the MPGe or miles per gallon equivalent) or range (i.e. the EPA or an approximate number of miles that can be travelled before needing a recharge).
+However, the kWh doesn’t actually reflect the efficiency (i.e. the MPGe or miles per gallon equivalent) or range (i.e. the EPA or an approximate number of miles that can be traveled before needing a recharge).
 The Engineering Passion team will cover this topic in another article!